vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 # Investigation
 ##### Fireside's List
 - It is a list of addresses and codes.
-The addresses are those of local businesses to target.
+	- The addresses are targeted buildings.
+	- .

 # Showdown
 # Dangers